msbuckas/KP3Plate/README.md

 ---

-Example of a Processing Sketch developed outside the standard PDE.
+Demo example of a Processing Sketch developed outside the standard PDE.

 ---

 _Reference:_
 _Based on the tutorial_ ["Processing in Eclipse" by Shane White](https://processing.org/tutorials/eclipse)
+_application purpose is similar to_ [Shiffman/Processing-Eclipse-Example](https://github.com/shiffman/Processing-Eclipse-Example)